jfacevedod/prueba-devco/README.md

 This is a very minimal sample project using Cucumber and Serenity BDD in Java.
 You can use this project as a quick starting point for your own projects.

 There is a single feature file with one scenario.
-The scenario has three steps, the last of which is pending.
+The scenario has three todo.steps, the last of which is pending.

 ## Get the code